Mistakes Are an Opportunity

 - Why Transparency Promotes Safety Culture in Aviation SMS

 - Best Ways to Promote Safety in Your Organization (with Free Resources)

 I’m sure my readers have learned many lessons over the years and we’d love to hear about them.
 If you’ve ever learned a valuable lesson from a mistake or accident, please share it in the comments below.

 Editor’s Note: This article originally appeared as “Lessons Learned Databank: Essential for Aviation Safety Managers” by Tyler Britton in February of 2016.
-I’ve expanded on his original piece and added Alex’s story, which originally appeared the same month, titled “Aviation Safety Programs Save Lives - Learn From Others Events,” to add context and depth to Tyler’s peice.
+I’ve expanded on his original piece and added Alex’s story, which originally appeared the same month, titled “Aviation Safety Programs Save Lives - Learn from Others Events,” to add context and depth to Tyler’s piece.
 I’d like to thank both of them for their contributions to this article.